bruits/maudit/examples/markdown-components/content/showcase.md

----
-title: "Custom Markdown Components Showcase"
-description: "A comprehensive demonstration of all custom markdown components in Maudit"
----

 # Main Heading

 Welcome to the **Maudit Custom Components** showcase!
 This example demonstrates _all_ the available markdown components with custom styling.